 The Beast soared to number one in the UK album charts and became a worldwide phenomenon.
 Iron Maiden had truly arrived.
 Powered by the relentless rhythms of Steve Harris and drummer Clive Burr, colored by the delicate guitar interplay of Adrian Smith and Dave Murray, the lyrics are delivered with flawless conviction and emotion by Bruce Dickinson, his incredible range and powerful technical ability giving the band many new and exciting avenues to explore.

-As Dickinson later claimed, Harris had found a singer that more than matched him in terms of ambition.
+As Dickinson later claimed, Harris had found a singer that easily matched him in terms of ambition.
 “It was Steve’s band,” Dickinson would say.
 “But I had my own ideas.
 And I did warn everybody about it before I joined.”

 On stage, it was obvious.
-As Dave Murray says, “He really knew how to work an audience, and he gave it his all in a way Paul never did.”
-And it’s hard not to agree that Maiden’s live performance took on a whole other level of energy and appeal when Dickinson arrived:
+As Murray later told biographer Mick Wall, “He really knew how to work an audience, and he gave it his all in a way Paul never did.”
+Indeed, Maiden’s live performance took on a whole other level of energy and appeal when Dickinson arrived:

-Many years later, we would take a look at some of Dickinson’s very best live performances in this feature.
-We found what was obvious, that Dickinson would become inseparable from the sound of Maiden in a very short time.
+Many years later, Maiden Revelations would take a look at some of Dickinson’s very best live performances in this feature.
+We found what was obvious, that Dickinson would become inseparable from the sound of Iron Maiden in a very short time.

 “I felt at home straight away.”